 Exam objectives for the CompTIA A+ 700 series and the 800 series exams can be downloaded from the CompTIA website.
 Educational materials and training resources to support the new CompTIA A+ exams are available from a number of CompTIA Authorized Partners, including: ExamForce, gtslearning, Kaplan, Logical Operations, McGraw Hill, MeasureUp, Pearson, uCertify and Wiley.
-Many are available on the CompTIA Marketplace.
+Many are available on the CompTIA Store.

 Latest Testing Methods

 We're making sure the test itself stays current, so that the candidates who pass it are current as well.

 Systems Analyst, Elmhurst (Ill.)
 Memorial Hospital and CSTAC member

 CompTIA revised the new CompTIA A+ 800 series exams to contain a mix of multiple choice questions and performance-based questions to reflect the latest in testing methodologies.
 The performance-based questions require exam candidates to perform a task or solve a problem within a simulated IT environment to demonstrate specific knowledge or skills.